apparition47/BreadCrumbControl/README.md

 # Compatibility

-This control is compatible with iOS 10.
-Swift 5 compatible.
-Use [0.1.1](https://github.com/apparition47/BreadCrumbControl/releases/tag/0.1.1) for iOS 8/Swift 4 support.
+This module is compatible with iOS 10 and up.

 # Installation in Xcode project

 ## Manually

-Add to your iOS project: `BreadCrumb.swift`, `CustomButton.swift`, `BreadCrumbControl.xcassets`.
+Add the `/Sources/BreadCrumbControl/` dir to your iOS project.

 ## CocoaPods